RareSkills/certora-book/content/certora-verifying-invariant-using-ghost-hook.md

 # Verifying an Invariant Using Ghost and Hook

-In any correct ERC20 implementation, t**he sum of all account balances must always equal the total token supply.** This property should always remain true throughout any state changes.
+In any correct ERC20 implementation, **the sum of all account balances must always equal the total token supply.** This property should always remain true throughout any state changes.
 If a call, whether direct or part of a sequence of calls, violates this invariant, it signals a fundamental flaw in the contract’s logic and design.

 In this chapter, we will leverage **what we've learned** about ghost variables and hooks from previous chapters to formally verify this critical invariant.